tbindseil/dwf_4/backend/README.md

 overview:

-* Serves basic webpage on localhost:8080/.
+* Listens for socket connection requests on localhost:8080/.
-* This webpage connects to a socket upon loading and disconnects upon unloading.
 * Server logs connections and disconnections

 run with: